AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

 Then, refer to the command line method or Python script method in [2.2 Local Experience](#22-local-experience) to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support
-PaddleX supports various mainstream hardware devices such as NVIDIA GPU, Kunlun XPU, Ascend NPU, and Cambricon MLU. **Simply modifying the `--device` parameter** allows seamless switching between different hardware.
+PaddleX supports various mainstream hardware devices such as NVIDIA GPU, Kunlun XPU, Ascend NPU, and Cambricon MLU. <b>Simply modifying the `--device` parameter</b> allows seamless switching between different hardware.

 For example, if you are using an NVIDIA GPU for OCR pipeline inference, the Python command would be: